 What we need you to do if you wish to make a complaint?

 If you are concerned about building work, a change of use, or the condition of a property, you should contact the Planning Enforcement team by completing the online referral form.

 In cases of extreme urgency such as the unauthorised felling of a tree under a Tree Preservation Order, you can also telephone the Arboriculture Officer on 0161 912 3149, or if outside normal office hours the Council's switchboard on the following number: 0161 912 2000.

 For urgent contact concerning the unauthorised demolition of a listed building you can telephone the Planning Control Section on 0161 912 3149.

-Details of who to contact and other useful information are listed at the end of this document.
 Please ensure that you are in possession of all the relevant facts and relate them calmly.
 Some people are understandably annoyed about a breach of control.
 Remember that the Council will do all it can to resolve the problems and is most effective when you are prepared to actively assist officers with their investigations.

 If you also raise your complaint with a Councillor, please advise them of any contact you may have had with the Planning Control Section and give them the name of the officer who is dealing with your complaint.